amanjaindev/windows-driver-docs/windows-driver-docs-pr/debugger/varieties-of-kernel-mode-dump-files.md

 [Active Memory Dump](active-memory-dump.md)

 The difference between these dump files is one of size.
-The *Complete Memory Dump* is the largest and contains the most information, including some User-Mode memory.
+The *Complete Memory Dump* is the largest and contains the most information, including both the kernel-mode and User-Mode memory.
 The *Active Memory Dump* is somewhat smaller but contains similar information for most purposes.
 The *Kernel Memory Dump* is smaller still and typically omits User-Mode memory, and the *Small Memory Dump* is only 64 KB in size.

 If you select *Automatic Memory Dump*, the dump file is the same as a Kernel Memory Dump, but Windows has more flexibility in setting the size of the system paging file.